correctomatic/correctomatic-in-a-box/README.md

 TO-DO: /etc/hosts entries

-[Install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), you will need it to run the playbook.
-Usually done with `pipx install --include-deps ansible`.

 You will need to create some entries in /etc/hosts to reply the DNS entries that the correctomatic would have in a real deployment: